Knocks83/ClassevivaSync/README.md

 ### Set config file (`config.php`)

+* (Optional) Set working mode (whether to delete events that aren't in the Classeviva Calendar)
 * Set classeviva Username/email and password
 * (Optional) If you login via email and you have more than one accounts linked to the same email you must set a identity (the username of the account you want to use)